Better decisions for a better world

 - Admission requirements: Dutch previous education

-If you apply before 14 February 2021, we aim to send you our admission decision within 2-4 weeks after completion of your application.
-Note that during holiday times such as Christmas and in case we require further information from you (by email or in a Skype interview) the decision time will increase.
-For applications received after this date the processing time will be 4-6 weeks.
+If you apply before 14 February, we aim to send you our admission decision within 4 weeks after you have received confirmation from the International Office that your application is complete.
+Note that during holiday times such as Christmas and in case we require further information from you (by e-mail or in a Skype interview) the processing and decision time will increase.
+For applications received after the Early Bird deadline the decision time after confirmation of your file being complete will be 4-6 weeks.

 Ready to apply?